 Once again choose an easy route.
 Move like a ninja and positioning your feet with precision.
 Target a foothold and position your feet on the exact surface you would like to contact.
 Transfer and lightly lunge your weight to the foothold.
 You can combine the sticky hands exercise with the silent feet.
 This requires total focus and concentration.
 No slamming the feet against the hold.

 Hang with Straight Arm(s)

-- Body positioning – The body positioning is important.
+Body positioning – Body positioning is important.
 Sometimes to move from one hold to another, you can use your body momentum (activating the core) to swing to the next move.
 Most of the time, I have three positions secure on the rock, either both of my feet secure on two holds and one hand on another or two hands on two positions and one foot on another.
 I try to keep one hand or one foot free as often as possible.
 This allows me to shake my hand or arm out as often as I can to keep the blood circulate and prevent stress or cramping.

 Hip Against the Wall

-Especially when climbing an incline, I find putting my left or right hip against the wall depending where I am on the wall prevents me from pulling off the wall.
+Especially when climbing an incline, I find putting my left or right hip against the wall depending on where I am on the wall prevents me from pulling off the wall.

 Pivot Your Feet

 I find pivoting your feet at an angle near the wall to bring your hip closer to the wall.
-This is really helpful especially for beginners.
+This is really helpful, especially for beginners.
 Use the large and strong muscles in your thighs and hips with the body momentum to step up to the next hold instead of focusing only using your hands and arms to pull your whole body weight up to the next move.
 Use your arms and hands for balance.

 Use the Edges of the Shoes and Transfer your Weight